matthewdeanmartin/raypack/README.md

 So you have build on a machine that matches the AWS runtime OS (Fedora-like), create a virtual directory, and then zip it up and upload it to s3.

-This tool aims to do that and be pipx installable and work on any OS

 Some code generate with ChatGPT (OpenAI)

 raypack is not supported by Amazon, AWS, nor Anyscale, Inc the makers of ray.io.